MiryalaNarayanaReddy/AssignmentShellTeam47/project/README.md

 # test
  - Runs the submitter.py file in the dist folder, if it exist.
 The compilation error are stored in txt file.
- - The compilation error are stored in txt file and sent to the TA for debugging.
+ - The compilation error are stored in .txt file and sent to the TA for debugging.

  ```
  user/dsa>test assign-1
  user/dsa>
  ```
- - After this command gets executed , the txt file with compilation error will be created in Assign-1 folder.
+ - After this command gets executed , the .txt file with compilation error will be created in assign-1 folder.

 # submit
  - Zips the required assignment folder and stores it in the current subject folder